kjhealy/kieranhealy.hugo/content/blog/escaping-the-malthusian-trap/index.markdown

 {{< video src="malthusian-fin" >}}

-The rough periodization by color is my own, and there just for narrative clarity of the initial exposition.
+The rough periodization by color is my own, and is there just for convenience.
 As usual the graph and animation is made using R and ggplot2.
 The code to reproduce the animation is [available on GitHub](https://github.com/kjhealy/england_gdp_long).